Part 2: Whole Body Learning Revolution

 Maintaining enthusiasm & how to play effortlessly

 Nicola Cantan discusses how to maintain interest and enthusiasm.
-Penelope Roskell shares her techniques for effortless playing and Sally Cathcart shares ideas on developing musicianship.
+Penelope Roskell shares her creative piano teaching tips for effortless playing and Sally Cathcart shares ideas on developing musicianship.

 Improving quality of online lessons & teaching teenagers

 Tips from Joey Lieber on avoiding lag in online lessons.
 Suggestions for developing technique with Rae de Lisle.
-Jo Kotchie shares ideas on composing and improvising with teenagers
+Jo Kotchie shares piano lesson ideas on composing and improvising with teenagers.

 Helping students with anxiety & teaching online and in-person

 Susan Head shares ideas to help students with anxiety.
-Vanessa Munns discusses her dual studio with face-to-face and online teaching.
-Tips for teaching teens with Sara Campbell.
+Vanessa Munns discusses her dual studio with face-to-face and online teaching piano tips for teaching teens with Sara Campbell.

 Supporting perfectionist and autistic students & how to make your lessons fun!